cncf/techdocs/analyses/0012-TUF/analysis.md

 as part of its overall effort to incubate, grow, and graduate open source cloud native software projects.

-According to CNCF best practices guidelines, effective documentation is a prerequisite for program graduation.
+TUF is a graduated CNCF project.
 The documentation analysis is the first step of a CNCF process aimed at assisting projects with their documentation efforts.

 ### Purpose